RobertsLab/resources/protocols/DNA-Extraction-from-Histology-Blocks.md

 - Label tubes for extractions
 - Clean scalpel in 10% bleach solution

-**Step 1**: Cut a tissue sample from the parrafin block
+**Step 1**: Cut a tissue sample from the parrafin block and weigh on a scale.
+Use up to, but no more than, 0.02 g of tissue per sample.
+Using more than 0.02 g of tissue could clog the spin column and lead to poor DNA yield downstream.

-- Tare a scale with a piece of weigh paper
-- Use a scalpel to cut and scoop out parrafin-embedded tissue.
-Avoid any area with blue ink staining.
-- Set the tissue on the weigh paper until there is 0.02 g of tissue

 **Step 2**: Cut the block into smaller pieces and place them into a 2 mL round-bottomed processing tube